hmcc/price-search/README.rst

 Running
 =======
-The program can be run from the command prompt/ shell with
+The program can be run from the command prompt or shell with

     python main.py <filename>

 where <filename> is the name of the input file containing items to search.

 For example

     python main.py search.txt

 Input file format